 def flags(self, index):

-But to get the editing working you also need to implement a .setData method.
-This is the model's interface between Qt and your data object and takes care of making the changes to the data.
+However, to get the editing working, you also need to implement a setData() method.
+This method is the model's interface between Qt and your data object.
+It takes care of making the changes to the data.

-Remember, Qt model views don't know anything about your data beyond what you tell them via the model.
-Likewise, they also don't know how to update your list, array or DataFrame objects with the new data that has been input.
+Remember, Qt views don't know anything about your data beyond what you tell them via the model.
+Likewise, they also don't know how to update your list, NumPy array, or DataFrame objects with the new data that has been provided.
 You need to handle that yourself!

-Below are some example .setData methods for list of list data structures, numpy and pandas.
-The only difference is how we index into the data object.
+Below are some example setData() methods for lists of lists, NumPy, and Pandas.
+The only difference is how we index into the data object:

 def setData(self, index, value, role):